 # allows the user to control.

-# Node parameters are available via self.parameters["param_name"]
+# Node parameters are made available via self.parameters["param_name"]

 def __init__(self,